microsoft/BikeSharing360_BackendServices/readme.md

 Easiest way is to use a Azure AppService per Microservice.
 To create and deploy all microservices, you only need an Azure Subscription and a Computer with the following software installed:

 1. Visual Studio 2015 Update 3.
 Microservices code are in netcore and nodejs.
-Netcore microservices are based on project.json not on csproj, so don't use Visual Studio 2017
+Netcore microservices are based on project.json not on csproj, so don't use Visual Studio 2017.
+If you want to use VS2017 RC use the VS2017 branch.
 2. Azure SDK .NET (2.9.6)

+** Note:** The branch **VS2017** contains the same code ready to be loaded and compiled using VS2017 RC and the netcore tools in preview3 (no project.json).

 You also need an active Azure subscription.